synominit/docker-mono-base/README.md

 # Mono Base Container using Alpine Linux

-The goal of this project is to create a containerized Mono Base using Alpine Linux
+The goal of this project is to create a containerized minimal attack surface area Mono base image using Alpine Linux

 ## Tags
 mono